Higuy112/top-run-time/README.md

 If you're on windows, you can run this via the commands

-> python -m pip install easygui
+> py -m pip install easygui

 Depending on the setup you may need to replace 'python' with 'python3'.